mrsalmon1976/safish.com/_posts/2025/2025-06-25-setting-up-replication-mongodb-v4.markdown

 ```

 Once this is complete:
- - The secondary will still replicate all data.
+ - All data will still be replicated from the primary to the secondary.
- - It will never stand for election as primary.
+ - The secondary will never stand for election as primary.
 That means if your primary reboots:
  - The secondary stays as secondary.
  - The replica set will be read-only until the primary is back.

 # Monitoring

-The commands can be used to monitor the status of replication:
+The following commands can be used to monitor the status of replication:

 ## Status